guihen01/Pick-Jira-Items/README.md

 ![alt text](https://github.com/guihen01/Pick-Jira-Items/blob/main/How%20TO/Capture%20HowtoUSe.PNG "Logo Title Text 1")

-See How to use it , in : https://github.com/guihen01/RestApi-JIRA-Lib/tree/main/Get-All-Jira-Groups
+See How to use it , in : https://github.com/guihen01/Pick-Jira-Items/tree/main/How%20TO

 routines are async . so use await instruction for some routines

+routine will be included in a library soon .see   ...............

 # Download
 1. Download the nuget package at : https://www.nuget.org/packages/PickJiraItems/